Top Home Use

 At first glance, that might seem gimmicky.
 But the moment you step on it, you’ll realize that this creates a more natural range of motion, as compared to conventional ellipticals.

 The 21” stride is perfect for tall and heavy users who find the 20” option too limiting.
 You get comfortable handlebars and thick, size able foot pedals that keep you comfortable throughout.
-To add to this, it has a max user weight capacity of 500 lbs.
+To add to this, it has a max user weight capacity of 500 lbs - which is hands down one of the highest elliptical weight limits on this list and out there.

 There are 20-magnetic resistance levels which range from easy to almost impossible.
 In addition to this, there’s an option to set an incline from 10-35-degrees and 15 preset workout programs that are neatly categorized into variety, performance, heart rate controlled, manual and interval.